nicklaslanman/MinnesotaStateSystemDarParser/README.md

 # MinnesotaStateSystemDarsParser
-Generic parser that returns student ID, student name, student classification, advisor name, major and cumulative GPA's, ACT & Accuplacer test results, course IDs, grades, and course names of completed and currently enrolled courses.
+Generic PDF parser that returns student ID, student name, student classification, advisor name, major and cumulative GPA's, ACT & Accuplacer test results, course IDs, grades, and course names of completed and currently enrolled courses.

 Note: this method only works on Google Chrome.
 To get a copy of your DARs, sign into your school's eservices page -> select the 'Academic Records' tab -> select 'Degree Audit